sguir/ppgcourse/exercise_BP.md

 * In this case, the user should provide the omega matrix (e.g., using posterior estimates obtained from the CORE model) and it is recommended to consider only one covariable at a time (particularly if some covariables are correlated).
-* Bayes factor mcmc (BFmcmc) is used to evaluate if a particular SNP is associated with a particular covariable.
+* Bayes factor mcmc (eBPmcmc) is used to evaluate if a particular SNP is associated with a particular covariable.
 And as the XtX statistic in the CORE model, they should be calibrated.

 To run this model with allele data you will need:
 * The number of populations in the analysis (```-npop flag```)
-* The genotype file (hgdp.geno): the genotypes for each SNP and population.
+* The genotype file (hgdp.geno in PPG_BP_2019/input_data/): the genotypes for each SNP and population.
 In rows, the SNPs “sorted if possible”.
 In columns: populations.
 Each population has two columns: one for the reference and the other for the alternative allele counts (```-gfile flag```).
-* The covariates file (covariates): In rows, the covariates.
+* The covariates file (covariates in PPG_BP_2019/input_data/): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile flag```).
 * To specify the model you want to run (```-covmcmc flag```)
 * To specify if you want to scale covariables (```-scalecov flag```)
 * To provide the omega matrix obtained under the CORE model (```-omegafile flag```)